HTTPArchive/almanac.httparchive.org/src/content/en/2019/http2.md

 discuss: 1775
 results: https://docs.google.com/spreadsheets/d/1z1gdS3YVpe8J9K3g2UdrtdSPhRywVQRBz5kgBeqCnbw/
 queries: 20_HTTP_2
+bazzadp_bio: Barry Pollard is a software developer and author of the Manning book <a href="https://www.manning.com/books/http2-in-action">HTTP/2 in Action</a>.
+He thinks the web is amazing but wants to make it even better.
+You can find him tweeting <a href="https://twitter.com/tunetheweb">@tunetheweb</a> and blogging at <a href="https://www.tunetheweb.com">www.tunetheweb.com</a>.
 featured_quote: HTTP/2 was the first major update to the main transport protocol of the web in nearly 20 years.
 It arrived with a wealth of expectations&colon; it promised a free performance boost with no downsides.
 More than that, we could stop doing all the hacks and work arounds that HTTP/1.1 forced us into, due to its inefficiencies.
 Bundling, spriting, inlining, and even sharding domains would all become anti-patterns in an HTTP/2 world, as improved performance would be provided by default.
 This chapter examines how this relatively new technology has fared in the real world.
 featured_stat_1: 95%
 featured_stat_label_1: Users who can use HTTP/2